 * I am not a Doctor or Licensed Professional in the field of toddler eczema.
 I am a stay at home Mom passing on tips, advice and information that are based on my opinions.
 Always remember to consult your pediatrician with serious questions concerning your child and their skin problems.*

-Leave Toddler Eczema page and return to Toddler Health
+Click here to return from Toddler Eczema to Toddler Health